Wm. K. Walthers, Inc., was founded by Bill Walthers (1893 - 1967) in Milwaukee, WI in 1932 -

 After suffering a slump during the 1960's (along with the rest of the hobby), the company rebounded in the 1970's.

-1970 saw the acqisition of Ulrich HO Models.
+1970 saw the acquisition of Ulrich HO Models.
 Ulrich Model Kits were produced by Charles J. Ulrich

-to the line.
-The boxcars and stock cars had wood sides and they also made a line of 1/87th scale die cast highway
+By 1953 he had made and sold 10,000 signals.
+The Ulrich boxcars and stock cars had wood sides and they also made a line of 1/87th scale die cast highway

 trucks.
 Most notably were the 1950's Mack Cabover and Kenworth trucks with Fruehauf trailers.
 Ulrich also made a line of expandable buildings.